Pendulum Cove

+View over Pendulum Cove from Crimson Hill.

 Pendulum Cove is a cove at the north-east side of Port Foster, Deception Island, in the South Shetland Islands of Antarctica.
 The name of the cove derives from the pendulum and magnetic observations made there by the British expedition under Henry Foster in 1829.

 Historic site

+President Pedro Aguirre Cerda Station in January 1958.

-Base Aguirre Cerda, a Chilean meteorological and volcanological research station in Pendulum Cove, opened in February 1955.
+President Pedro Aguirre Cerda Station, a Chilean meteorological and volcanological research station in Pendulum Cove, opened in February 1955.
 It was destroyed by volcanic eruptions in 1967 and 1969.
 Since 2001 the ruins of the station have been designated a Historic Site or Monument (HSM 76), following a proposal by Chile to the Antarctic Treaty Consultative Meeting.